Nameless Rumia's Wiki

 List of default licenses

-Upon installation, you'll be asked to select a public copyright license or not have one.
+Upon installation, you will be asked to select a public copyright license or not have one.
 This might be a bit intimidating since it's not really explained to you, so I've provided a somewhat useful chart below:

 CC0 1.0 Universal CC0 1.0 🅭🄍